bromoxynil (Broclean, Brox 2EC, Maestro 2EC, and Moxy)

 Time Apply to established mint in early spring using lower rate.
 In autumn, there is more crop safety and applications can be made to spring-planted or established mint.
 Do not apply within 2 weeks of a terbacil (Sinbar) application.

 Remarks Crop injury may be unacceptable if applied when temperature is expected to exceed 70°F for the first 5 days after treatment.
 Injury is less likely in fall.
 For best results, treat when weeds have fewer than four leaves, or when rosettes are less than 1.5 inches across.
-Use multiple applications if needed, but do not exceed 1.5 lb ai/a per growing season (6 pints/a for 2 lb bromoxynnil/gal and 3 pints/a for 4 lb bromoxynil/gal.
-Use 10 to 20 gal/a water in ground applications or 5 to 10 gal/a water by air.
+Use multiple applications if needed, but do not exceed 1.5 lb ai/A per growing season (6 pints/A for 2 lb bromoxynil/gal and 3 pints/A for 4 lb bromoxynil/gal.
+Use 10 to 20 gal/A water in ground applications or 5 to 10 gal/A water by air.
 May also be applied through sprinkler irrigation systems to dormant mint.

 Caution Preharvest interval is 70 days.
 May stunt or discolor mint.
 Do not apply to mint growing under adverse conditions including disease, insects, high salt, drought, or excessive moisture.
 Applications to mint growing under cool, cloudy weather and favorable moisture conditions followed by hot conditions, may cause leaf burn and can stunt mint.
 Do not tank-mix with terbacil when mint is actively growing because the crop may be injured.
 Do not plant rotational crops within 30 days of product application.

 Site of action Group 6: photosystem II inhibitor

 Rate 0.008 to 0.03 lb ai/A (0.5 to 1.92 fl oz/A) + nonionic surfactant or crop oil concentrate or methylated seed oil